Typical MOQ per SKU: 5k pcs; tiered pricing from 20k+.NDA & compliance support available.

 Cons:

-This model is ideal for influencers, salons, spas, and new entrepreneurs wanting a quick, budget-friendly entry.
+This model is ideal for influencers, salons, spas, and new entrepreneurs wanting a quick, budget-friendly entry into the beauty sector by partnering with an experienced private label skin care manufacturer.

 1.2 Customized Formula / Contract Manufacturing (Mid to High Budget)